hartwigmedical/actin/molecular/README.md

 Driver Type | Algo | Details
 ---|---|---
 variants | PURPLE | Union of reported somatic variants and reported germline variants. amplifications | PURPLE | Union of reported somatic full gains and reported somatic partial gains. losses | PURPLE | Union of reported somatic full losses and reported somatic partial losses. homozygousDisruptions | LINX | All reported homozygous disruptions. disruptions | LINX | All reported somatic gene disruptions. fusions | LINX | All reported fusions with driver type mapped to either `KNOWN` or `PROMISCUOUS`. viruses | VirusInterpreter | All reported viruses.

+Note that all floating point numbers are rounded to 3 digits when ingesting data into ACTIN:
+ - variants: `variantCopyNumber`, `totalCopyNumber`, `clonalLikelihood`
+ - disruptions: `junctionCopyNumber`, `undisruptedCopyNumber`

 The pharmaco entries are extracted from PEACH.